Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: New main results

-Given $n,j\in\N$, let $X_{n,j}$ denotes the random variable counting the number of $\HH$-components of size $j$ inside $\mathcal{F}$-structures of size $n$.
-Note that the random variables $X_{n,j}$ naturally refine the distribution of the core size~$X_n$ given in~\eqref{PXnk}, since
+Assuming the uniform distribution amongst structures of size $n$, let $X_{n,j}$ be the number of $\HH$-components of size $j$ inside $\mathcal{F}$-structures\footnote{Flajolet and Sedgewick call the corresponding distribution the \textit{profile} of the combinatorial object, by analogy with the profile of integer compositions; see~\cite[p.~169, p.~451, p.~632]{FlaSe2009}.} of size $n$.
+Thus,~the\- random variables $X_{n,j}$ naturally refine the distribution of the core size~$X_n$ given in~\eqref{PXnk}, since

-Thus, $X_{n,j}$ encodes the distribution of the size of the $j$-\textit{core}.
-Concerning the probability mass function of the $j$-core, we have